I am a postdoctoral research associate in the

 .

-In general, my interdisciplinary research covers both physics, e.g., (astrophysical) plasma modeling including magnetohydrodynamic processes and their role in (astro)physical systems, and computer science, e.g., parallelization and high performance computing, as well as topics in between such as computational fluid dynamics.
-Currently, I am working on analyzing and characterizing energy transfer in compressible MHD turbulence, understanding driving mechanisms in astrophysical systems, and performance portable programming models for exascale computing.
+In general, my interdisciplinary research covers both physics, e.g., (astrophysical) plasma modeling including magnetohydrodynamic processes and their role in (astro)physical systems, and computer science, e.g., parallelization and high performance computing, as well as topics in between such as computational fluid dynamics and numerical methods.
+Currently, I am working on analyzing and characterizing energy transfer in compressible MHD turbulence, understanding driving and feedback mechanisms in astrophysical systems, and performance portable programming models for exascale computing.

-In general, my interdisciplinary research covers both physics, e.g., (astrophysical) plasma modeling including magnetohydrodynamic processes and their role in (astro)physical systems, and computer science, e.g., parallelization and high performance computing, as well as topics in between such as computational fluid dynamics.
-Currently, I am working on analyzing and characterizing energy transfer in compressible MHD turbulence, understanding driving mechanisms in astrophysical systems, and performance portable programming models for exascale computing.
+In general, my interdisciplinary research covers both physics, e.g., (astrophysical) plasma modeling including magnetohydrodynamic processes and their role in (astro)physical systems, and computer science, e.g., parallelization and high performance computing, as well as topics in between such as computational fluid dynamics and numerical methods.
+Currently, I am working on analyzing and characterizing energy transfer in compressible MHD turbulence, understanding driving and feedback mechanisms in astrophysical systems, and performance portable programming models for exascale computing.

 Contact information